 “If accounting can’t free up time to participate in day-to-day business activities, the business will continue to operate without accounting.
-When accounting doesn’t have a seat at the table, mistakes are more likely to happen, and the business will continue to run into surprises,” says Molly Boyle, former Senior Manager of Corporate Accounting at Under Armour and now Senior Manager of Solutions Marketing at BlackLine.
+When accounting doesn’t have a seat at the table, mistakes are more likely to happen, and the business will continue to run into surprises,” says Molly Boyle, Director of Solutions Marketing at BlackLine.

 Become A Strategic Partner to the Business

 The solution is to begin moving toward a Continuous Accounting approach.

 Continuous Accounting embeds automation, control, and period-end tasks within day-to-day activities, smoothing out the end of period spikes.
 This frees your highly skilled accountants to focus on reviewing exceptions and meeting the expectation to provide accurate, real-time financial data at any time during the month.